 - You’ll worry about your laptop getting stolen or damaged- Because a laptop is such an expensive and fragile item, you may feel nervous about leaving it in your hotel room or hostel dorm.
 While taking the bus or train to your next destination, you constantly have to keep an eye on your bag out of fear that someone will rummage through it and take your laptop.
 In a way, your laptop holds you back and makes you a bit less spontaneous.
 Traveling with a laptop can also add unnecessary stress to your trip.
 Even if it’s locked up safely in your hotel, you’ll still worry.
 When you’re in transit, you’ll worry about your laptop getting bumped, dropped, or crushed under someone else’s luggage.
 To relieve some of this stress, consider traveling with an old, cheap, or used laptop rather than a brand new high-end Macbook.

 - Privacy concerns- These days, there are a handful of countries that can require you to hand over your laptop and your passwords before they allow you to enter the country.
 They could search through your files, copy the contents of your hard drive, install spyware, and who knows what else.
-Countries that may request to search your devices include the US, Canada, UK, China, Israel, and probably others.
+Countries that may request to search your electronic devices include the US, Canada, UK, China, Israel, and probably others.
 Really, any country could make this request before you enter.
 Of course, they will want to search your phone or tablet as well.
 One solution to this is to wipe your device of any sensitive data before traveling then reinstall everything before you arrive.
 Of course, this is a hassle.
 If you have sensitive documents on your laptop, you may not want to travel with it.
-For more tips to protect your laptop when crossing borders, check out this great guide.

 - Wear and tear on your laptop- While traveling, you may expose your laptop to humidity, extreme temperatures, dirt and dust, and shocks and vibrations.
 These conditions can cause damage to your laptop or can cause it to fail prematurely.
 Particularly if it has moving parts such as a disc style hard drive or fans.
 HDDs can fail if they’re bumped while spinning.
 Fans can suck contaminants into your laptop which can cause it to overheat.
 If you travel with your laptop regularly, you’ll probably have to replace it sooner than you would if you only used it at home.
 Many travelers only get a couple of years out of their laptops.